-In this work, we propose Consistency-guided Prompt learning (CoPrompt), a new fine-tuning method for vision-language models that reduces the overfitting problem by preventing the trainable model's embeddings from deviating too far from the pre-trained model's embedding.
+In this work, we propose Consistency-guided Prompt learning (CoPrompt), a new fine-tuning method for vision-language models that reduces the overfitting problem and improves generalization by preventing the trainable model's embeddings from deviating too far from the pre-trained model's embedding when learning a new task.
 More specifically, we enforce a consistency constraint on both the language and image branches between the trainable and pre-trained models, as illustrated in Figure \ref{fig:bannar}.
+Unlike consistency regularization in self-supervised learning, where perturbed inputs train two learnable encoders, our approach focuses on maintaining consistency between a learnable encoder and a pre-trained one.
+This method effectively enables knowledge distillation from the frozen encoders to the learnable ones, thus maintaining the generalization strength of the pre-trained base model while tackling a new task in a few-shot scenario.
 Furthermore, we introduce two additional components to improve the proposed consistency constraint.
 First, we enforce consistency on two perturbed inputs instead of the same input to further regularize the consistency constraint, effectively improving generalization.
-On the `text' branch, we use a pre-trained large language model (LLM), GPT \cite{GPT}, to generate a more detailed and descriptive sentence from an input prompt text of a generic format (a photo of a `class').
+On the `text' branch, we use a pre-trained large language model (LLM), GPT \citep{GPT}, to generate a more detailed and descriptive sentence from an input prompt text of a generic format (a photo of a `class').
 We then enforce consistency between the learnable and pre-trained text encoder on the representations of these two sentences.